valtimo-platform/valtimo-documentation/using-valtimo/form-view-model/defining-the-submission-structure.md

 Here is an example of a submission handler implementation:

-NOTE: The handler is used for start-form and user-task forms.
+NOTE: The handler is used for start-form and user-task forms scenarios.
+When CamundaTask is not null the form is a user-task form, otherwise it is a start-form.
 ```kotlin
 @Component
 class TestSubmissionHandler : FormViewModelSubmissionHandler<TestSubmission> {